open-sdg/open-sdg/docs/upgrades/upgrading-2-3-0.md

 ## Bug-fixes and improvements

-* Map bug - Fixed an issue where maps were not displaying for some indicators
+* Fixed an issue where maps were not displaying for some indicators
-* Series not appearing - Fixed an issue where some series were not appearing
+* Fixed an issue where some series were not appearing
 * Country name now translated in table header
+* Header columns now pinned in tables
 * Added units and series columns to data download files
-* Checkboxes get selected when changing unit
+* Improvements to checkbox selection on indicator pages
 * data_start_values on maps: geographical fields now ignored
 * Graph annotation label position functionality improved
 * Ruby 3 issue addressed
+* Improvements to screenreader and voice control functionality
+* Allowed DataSchemaInputSdmxDsd as a data schema